KenKundert/flicker-noise/README.rst

 current passing through the channel.
 If the channel current is DC you end up with simple *1/f* noise.
-However, if the channel current is sinusoidal, the flicker noise is up-converted to the frequency of the sinuosoid, as seen with *fnoimod*=1.
-However, the implementation of *fnoimod*=0 discards the sign of the sinusoid when doing the noise calculation, and so we again see peaks at each of the even harmonics of the test signal.
+However, if the channel current is sinusoidal, the flicker noise is up-converted to the frequency of the sinuosoid, as seen with *fnoimod* = 1.
+However, the implementation of *fnoimod* = 0 discards the sign of the sinusoid when doing the noise calculation, and so we again see peaks at each of the even harmonics of the test signal.